This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Erb’s Palsy During Cesarean Section

 A cesarean section (c-section), the surgical delivery of the baby through an incision in the abdomen, is usually done to avoid high-risk births.
-If a delivery is expected to be prolonged, or breech, or to have other significant risk factors, a doctor may decide to perform a cesarean section.
+If a delivery is expected to be prolonged, breech, or to have other significant risk factors, a doctor may decide to perform a cesarean section.

-Erb’s Palsy at Any Age
+Erb’s Palsy Causes at Any Age

 Erb’s palsy is overwhelmingly a condition of childbirth and infancy, but it is possible to sustain injuries to the brachial plexus at any age.